Nikola Jokic carries short-handed Nuggets past Jazz 106-100 - WHIZ News

 Jazz: G Mike Conley sat out as part of “injury management” due to right knee soreness. … Joe Ingles and Mitchell each had eight assists.

-Nuggets: There was a scary moment in the fourth when F Torrey Craig went in for a dunk and was hit from behind by F George Niang.
-Craig fell awkwardly on his wrist.
-Niang was called for a flagrant-1 foul. … Craig had 11 rebounds.
+Nuggets: Craig said he was fine after falling when he tried a dunk attempt and was hit from behind by F George Niang, who was called for a flagrant-1 foul. … Craig had 13 points and 10 rebounds.

 LETTER FROM MOM